indexmod/indexmod/pages/russka-anna.md

 credits: kommersant.ru Anna Russka
 ---

-**Anna Russka** is a prominent **Russian** marketing expert, public figure, and founder of the educational initiative **"Reputation Business Forum."** She has made significant contributions to the fields of fashion, branding, and ecology.
+**Anna Russka** is a prominent **Russian** marketing expert, public figure, and founder of the educational initiative **"Reputation Business Forum"**.
+She has made significant contributions to the fields of fashion, branding, and ecology.

 ## Background and Career